szabolcsdombi/zengl/docs/index.rst

 **offset**
     | An int, representing the write offset in bytes.

-.. py:method:: Buffer.map(size, offset, discard) -> memoryview
+.. py:method:: Buffer.read(size, offset, into) -> bytes

 **size**
-    | An int, representing the size of the buffer in bytes to be mapped.
+    | An int, representing the size of the buffer in bytes to be read.
     | The default value is None and it means the entire buffer.

 **offset**
-    | An int, representing the offset in bytes for the mapping.
+    | An int, representing the offset in bytes for the read.
     | When the offset is not None the size must also be defined.
     | The default value is None and it means the beginning of the buffer.

-**discard**
-    | A boolean to enable the ``GL_MAP_INVALIDATE_RANGE_BIT``
-    | When this flag is True, the content of the buffer is undefined.
-    | The default value is False.

-.. py:method:: Buffer.unmap()
+.. py:method:: Buffer.view(size, offset) -> BufferView

-    Unmap the buffer.

 .. py:attribute:: Buffer.size